Restaurant industry divided on re-opening, casinos eager to implement new protocols

-Stacy Hurst, Secretary of the Arkansas Department of Parks, Heritage and Tourism, says the plans that are in motion to re-open casinos, restaurants, parks, and large venues is moving cautiously forward.
+ARKANSAS, USA — Stacy Hurst, Secretary of the Arkansas Department of Parks, Heritage and Tourism, said the plans in motion to re-open casinos, restaurants, parks and large venues are moving cautiously forward.

 Appearing on this week’s edition of Talk Business & Politics, Hurst said the state’s three casinos have outlined new protocols to keep gamblers safe as Arkansas eases restrictions on businesses in the wake of COVID-19.

-To read more about this story please visit our content partner, Talk Business & Politics.
+To read more of this story, visit our partner in content Talk Business & Politics.